ariga/atlas/doc/md/concepts/migration-directory-integrity.md

 ### The problem

-Suppose you have multiple teams working on a system in parallel, all of which need to make changes to the database schema from time to time.
+Suppose you have multiple teams working on a system simultaneously, all of which need to make changes to the database schema from time to time.
 Unless they somehow coordinate, they may end up with a broken migration directory.